Lekic/trace/app/views/documentation/_stakeholders.html.md

+## Stakeholders

-## User Classes and Characteristics
+> User Classes and Characteristics

 The users will be able to select their class based on a large list of user types, each with their own permission levels.
 The user types will fall under either user or administrator depending on the type (i.e. Tour Guides are users while Park Staff are administrators).
 The account types are differentiated based on occupation, while the privileges are determined by the occupation relation to the system.